Overview of The TGCA

 Below is an overview of the spaces we have for rent and their capacities:

-People Look Forward to our Events all Year!
+People look forward to our events all year

-Recreation at the Centre
+Recreation at the centre

 So much to do and try, it’s hard to decide where to begin!

-For community recreation, the centre also houses 4 racquetball courts, 4 lanes of 5-pin bowling, The Forbes Innes arena-indoor skating, a baseball diamond, an inclusive playground, horseshoe pits, and a tobogganing hill.
+For community recreation, the centre has 4 racquetball courts, 4 lanes of 5-pin bowling, The Forbes Innes arena-indoor skating, a baseball diamond, an inclusive playground, and an adjacent green space with a tobogganing hill/frisbee golf course.